demjanp/SiteSyncro/README.md

 ```
 `process.py` & `sitesyncro.exe` accepts the following command-line arguments:
 - `-h`, `--help`: Show help message and exit.
-- `-directory`: Working directory for model data (default is "model").
+- `-directory`: Working directory for model data (default is 'model').
 - `-input`: The path to the input file in semicolon-separated CSV format.
-- `-curve_name`: File name of the radiocarbon age calibration curve (default is "intcal20.14c").
+- `-curve_name`: File name of the radiocarbon age calibration curve (default is 'intcal20.14c').
-- `-phase_model`: OxCal phase model type (can be 'sequence', 'contiguous', 'overlapping', or 'none'; default is "sequence").
+- `-phase_model`: OxCal phase model type (can be 'sequence', 'contiguous', 'overlapping', or 'none'; default is 'sequence').
 - `-cluster_n`: Number of clusters to form (-1 = automatic; default is -1).
-- `-min_years_per_cluster`: Minimum number of years per cluster. (default is 25).
+- `-cluster_selection`: Cluster selection method ('silhouette' or 'mcst'; default is 'silhouette').
 - `-by_clusters`: Flag indicating whether to update the phasing by clustering sample dates (default is 0).
 - `-by_dates`: Flag indicating whether to update the phasing by comparing sample dates (default is 0).
 - `-uniform`: Flag indicating whether to use a uniform distribution for the calendar ages (default is 0).